CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/collections-with-screening.md

 2. Once funds have been settled to a Currencycloud account, you can ingest funding push notifications to be notified that funds have arrived.
 This messaging can be customized and displayed within your application.
 Please refer to our [push notifications page](/guides/getting-started/push-notifications) for more details.
 3. To see the transaction details, call the [Find Transactions](/api-reference/#find-transactions) endpoint.
 4. The [Get Sender Details](/api-reference/#get-sender-details) endpoint gives you more information about the sender and the payment rail.
-5. The Screen Inbound Transaction endpoint gives you the ability to screen an inbound transaction if you have opted in to the service.
+5. The Accept Inbound Transaction endpoint gives you the ability to screen an inbound transaction if you have opted in to the service.

 Detailed instructions are given in the integration guide below.